 There’s no doubt that Utah is one of the most beautiful states in the US.
 These fabulous day trips from Salt Lake City are proof of that!

-This Salt Lake City day trips guide will detail some of our top picks for places to visit near Salt Lake City.
+This Salt Lake City day trip guide will detail some of our top picks for places to visit near Salt Lake City.

 We list cities, nature, parks, and more!
 Please let us know what you think the best day trips from Salt Lake City are so that we can check them out and that others can add them to their Salt Lake City itinerary!